 As technology continues to change and advance, those within the criminal justice and criminology fields have learned to change with it.
 More people conduct more business online, and more occupations require at least some use of a computer.
 Naturally, this has lead to an increase in opportunities to commit previously unthought of crimes, such as hacking into major networks and stealing credit information.
-To combat and investigate such crimes and other incidents, new career opportunities in forensic computer investigation have sprung up.
+To combat and investigate such crimes and other incidents, new career opportunities for digital forensic experts and forensic computer experts have sprung up.

 Job Functions and Work Environment

-As the name implies, forensic computer investigators reconstruct and analyze digital information to aid in investigations and solve computer-related crimes.
+As the name implies, forensic computer investigators and digital forensic experts reconstruct and analyze digital information to aid in investigations and solve computer-related crimes.
 They look into incidents of hacking, trace sources of computer attacks, and recover lost or stolen data.

-The job of a forensic computer investigator often includes:
+The job of a forensic computer investigator or digital forensic expert often includes:

 - Recovering data from damaged or erased hard drives